ZebraRoy/ThreeKingdom/README.md

 ```

 # Store
 Whatever the store update, it should push the data into client with filters.
 Current data structure of the store should contains following items.
+The message name is "gameUpdate"
 ```
 {
   "users": [